Lohengrin Dias de Almeida Fernandes

 • Antinociceptive activity of Stephanolepis hispidus skin aqueous extract depends partly on opioid system activation

-Vinicius Carvalho, Lohengrin Fernandes, Taline Conde, Helena Zamith, Ronald Silva, Andrea Surrage, Valber Frutuoso, Hugo Castro-Faria-Neto, and Fabio Amendoeira
+Vinicius Carvalho, Lohengrin Fernandes, Taline Conde, Helena Zamith, Ronald Silva, Andrea Surrage, Valber Frutuoso, Hugo Castro-Faria-Neto, Fabio Amendoeira

 • Seasonal and interannual coupling between sea surface temperature, phytoplankton and meroplankton in the subtropical south-western Atlantic Ocean

 L. D. d.
-A. Fernandes, J. Quintanilha, W. Monteiro-Ribas, E. Gonzalez-Rodriguez, and R. Coutinho
+A. Fernandes, J. Quintanilha, W. Monteiro-Ribas, E. Gonzalez-Rodriguez, R. Coutinho

 • Larvae of the family Stenopodidae (Crustacea: Stenopodidea) from South Atlantic Ocean

 Lohengrin Dias De Almeida Fernandes, Bruno José F.S.
-Peixoto, Eduardo V. De Almeida, and Sérgio Luiz Costa Bonecker
+Peixoto, Eduardo V. De Almeida, Sérgio Luiz Costa Bonecker

 • The first record of Naushonia (Thalassinidea, Laomediidae) from the South Atlantic and the larval development of a probably new species

-Lohengrin D. de Fernandes and Sérgio Bonecker
+Lohengrin D. de Fernandes, Sérgio Bonecker